Are you looking for the Best Laptop for Blender?

 Additionally, using the Thunderbolt 3 ports, you can connect this MacBook Pro with up to 4 screens at 4K resolution each.

-Despite that, Apple disappoints in the RAM section, as for a laptop priced over $2.5K, you only get 16GB DDR4 RAM stick, which is ideal for a Blender Laptop but for the price feels a little low.
+Despite that, Apple disappoints in the RAM section, you only get 16GB DDR4 RAM stick, which is ideal for a Blender Laptop but for the price feels a little low.

 On the storage front, Apple provides a single 512GB NVMe SSD, which is a faster and compact version of a regular SATA-based SSD.